darksim33/Pyneapple/README.md

 ## Workflow of Pyneapple

-After defining an image and segmentation file
+After defining an image and segmentation file using the specified Nii class

 ```python
 img = utils.Nii(Path(r"img.nii"))